sst/sst/www/docs/migrating/serverless-framework.md

 );

 // Create a Lambda function
-const processor = new sst.Function(this, "Processor", "processor.main");
+const processor = new sst.Function(stack, "Processor", "processor.main");

 // Subscribe function to the streams processor.addEventSource(